sveltejs/rfcs/text/0000-forward-directive.md

 ## How we teach this

 The directive should be taught as a method of using directives such as `use` or `transition` through the parent context of a component.
-It should be taught as a relatively advanced feature towwards the end of the tutorial, mainly intended for package authors.
+It should be taught as a relatively advanced feature towards the end of the tutorial, mainly intended for package authors.
 It wouldn't majorly affect other documentation topics, although it might be worth noting on the [Event Forwarding](https://svelte.dev/tutorial/event-forwarding) topic of the tutorial.

 ## Drawbacks